gyulanemeth/bluefox.email/aws-concepts/aws-sns-topics.md

 The **real-time nature** enables immediate reaction to events as they occur, which is vital for time-sensitive notifications like email delivery issues.

 Their **scalable architecture** handles varying message volumes without configuration changes.
-According to [AWS documentation](https://docs.aws.amazon.com/sns/latest/dg/sns-publishing-to-topics.html), standard topics can support virtually unlimited messages per second.
+Standard topics can support very high throughput (up to 30,000 messages per second in some regions).

 The **loose coupling** principle means that publishers and subscribers can evolve independently, creating more flexible and maintainable system architectures.

 ## Frequently Asked Questions About SNS Topics

 ### How many subscribers can an SNS Topic have?

 A single SNS Topic can support up to **12.5 million subscriptions** across various endpoint types, according to AWS documentation.

 ### Can SNS Topics guarantee message processing order?

 Standard SNS Topics provide best-effort ordering but don't guarantee it.
 FIFO Topics ensure strict ordering with exactly-once processing guarantees, though with lower throughput.

 ### How reliable is message delivery with SNS Topics?

 SNS implements a **"at-least-once" delivery model** with automatic retries for failed deliveries.
 This design ensures high message durability even during temporary endpoint disruptions.

 ## Related Content